-While you’re forcing yourself to suppress your feelings, you’re putting an awful lot of stress on your muscles, particularly muscles in your neck, shoulders, face, and, yes, in your eyes.
-You tense up in order to prevent yourself from letting those tears drop.
-And that tension can last a very long time.
-There is also a tremendous psychological strain that comes from suppressing emotions.
-Simply stated: it is not good to hold back those feelings back.
-It is much healthier to let them out in the right ways.
-And one of the best ways to let them out is by meditating.
+While you’re forcing yourself to suppress your feelings, you’re putting an awful lot of stress on your muscles, particularly muscles in your neck, shoulders, face, and, yes, your eyes.
+You tense-up to prevent yourself from letting those tears drop.
+And that tension can last an exceptionally long time.

-Those emotions have been there for a long time because you learnt to repress them.
-You started this bizarre habit of hiding them in childhood.
+Those emotions have been there for a long time because you learned to repress them.
+You started this bizarre habit of hiding emotions in childhood.
 But it only got worse in adulthood.

-As a kid, it might not be the most popular thing to show your feelings, but you’ll get away with it because you’re a kid.
+As a kid, it might not have been the most popular thing to show your feelings, but you got away with it because you were a kid.
 Reaching adulthood, you’re expected to be unaffected and unemotional (even though none of us truly are).

-In an effort to be unemotional, you create a psychological barrier.
-And by now next to none of your emotions are coming out.
+In an effort to be unemotional, you created a psychological barrier.
+And by now, next to none of your emotions are coming out.

 Many people show absolutely no feelings at all.
 Then something awful happens.
-Suddenly that barrier simply cannot withstand the force of the emotional tornado knocking against it.
-The wall comes down, and all those built-up emotions come bursting through you in one go.
+Suddenly their psychological barrier simply cannot withstand the force of the emotional tornado knocking against it.
+The wall comes down, and all those built-up emotions come bursting through them in one go.

-As adults, the majority of us exist as an emotional vortex contained in an isolation chamber, walls all around our minds desperately trying to prevent anger, sadness, grief, etc. from breaking free.
+As adults, most of us exist as an emotional vortex contained in an isolation chamber, walls all around our minds desperately trying to prevent anger, sadness, grief, etc. from breaking free.

 That’s where meditation comes in.